andrewmeyerhofer/DNS-Practice/README.md

 </p>
 <p>
-I then opened the host file in notepad.
+Upon opening the file, I could view and edit a sample HOSTS file in notepad.
 </p>
 <br />